AdobeDocs/app-builder/src/pages/get_started/app_builder_get_started/set_up.md

 ## Next step

-Now that you have your environment set up, you can start [creating your first App Builder application](first_app.md).
+Now that you have your environment set up, you can start to [Create your First App Builder Application](first_app.md).